stevkan/Azure-Relay-Tunneling-Utility/README.md

 d. **"PolicyKey"** - The key for the shared access policy.

-e. **"TargetServiceAddress"** - The localhost address and port for your bot (e.g., "http://localhost:3978").
+e. **"TargetServiceAddress"** - The localhost address and port for your bot/agent (e.g., "http://localhost:3978").

 f. **"IsEnabled"** - Set to `true` to enable this relay configuration.